Kigale/portfolio-gridsome/Projects/Widex.md

 ![Workshop with users](./images/widex/workshop.jpg)

 ## A Product That Everyone Wants
 Stigmatization is about discrimination of a group of people with a specific set of characteristics.
 We found out that the most effective way to diminish stigma is to make a product that is used by everyone, not only those with hearing loss.
 This insight gave us the biggest challenge in this project: how do you create a product with a specific use but attractive to everyone?
 Lots of probing research through surveys and interviews with users and a co-creation session showed that we all have situations in which we want to hear better.
-This together with what we saw in the development of the headphone industry today led us in an interesting direction.
+This insight, together with what we saw in the development of the headphone industry today, led us in an interesting direction.

 ![Function board](./images/widex/function-board.jpg)